-Education in Hobbs
+Education in Hobbs, New Mexico

 Hobbs' second schoolhouse was built in 1915 by Ernest Byers.